 Of course, I brought my daughters and two of my granddaughters - and of course Jessi (my youngest daughter) made sure we got good seats.
 Looking up at Matthew from the front row was like looking up at a god, except that Matthew was oh, so human - and genuine.
 On stage he tells stories that are as engaging and entertaining as the ones he puts in print.

-Faithful readers of this blog know that it was The Good Luck of Right Now that inspired me to start writing my second book which I am so excited about and hope to have finished by this time next year.
+Late in 2014 I began writing my second book which I am so excited about and hope to have finished by this time next year.
 Matthew said he writes one novel a year - while it takes me a lot longer.
 Give me a break.
 He's forty, I'm seventy-three but, as I discovered today, I do some of my best writing just after napping.

 Matthew Quick's next novel, Love May Fail, will be released in 2015.